sunnysideup/silverstripe-found-it-already/README.md

 ## Editing the back-end code

-We try to follow the SilverStripe PHP standards, concepts and approaches, where possible and practicable.
+We try to follow the SilverStripe PHP standards, concepts, and approaches, where possible and practicable.

 ## Editing the front-end code

 The project uses a Symphony flavour of WebPack.
 It is included as a stand-alone module.
 To start working with the front-end you can use the bash scripts included in the `bin` folder.
-If they do not work for your setup then you can can set up your own scripts as you see fit.
+If they do not work for your setup then you can set up your own scripts as you see fit.
 The scripts are:

 -   npm-install.sh